diablodale/vdp-decent/INSTALL.md

 1. We recommend using [GnuPG](https://gnupg.org/) for all related key, encryption, and decryption tasks.
    * Generate keys on a secure system and private keys stored in a secure non-public location
    * Generate keys with a passphrase for additional security
-   * Generate keys with the ECC algorithm having 25519 curve
+   * Generate keys with the RSA algorithm having 3072 bits; good ecosystem support for reasonable use cases
    * Generate keys with an expiration date of 1 year or less for regular review and renewal
 2. Run the gpg command to generate a new key pair.
 This is an interactive process.
    ```bash